Pages

 Kala tenor guitar for Irish music

 I couldn't find much information about playing Irish tunes on a Kala Solid Spruce Top Pau Ferro tenor guitar, so I thought I would post something.
 This guitar does not come in left-handed but I am fortunate to know a local stringed instrument setup and repair person who set it up lefty for me by filling and re-cutting the saddle.
 It sounds great!
+This guitar features X-bracing, so at least in this case the belief that the bracing on a right-handed guitar won't sound as good when played as a left-handed guitar is unfounded.

 I've been wanting a tenor guitar for playing Irish music, to use as an alternative to tenor banjo.
 I chose this Kala tenor guitar primarily because of its scale length (21.5 inches as opposed to 23 inches) and because of its price.
 I paid $250 for it with free shipping, and after the conversion to lefty the total cost was $370.
 It comes with a nice gig bag and the scale length is similar to a short-scale tenor banjo.
 I have it tuned GDAE.